Skip to content

 Culture & Values

-Under Satya Nadella's leadership, Microsoft underwent a profound cultural transformation centered on a 'growth mindset' — the belief that abilities can be developed through dedication and learning.
-The company moved away from internal competition and stack ranking toward collaboration, empathy, and continuous learning.
-Microsoft values diverse perspectives, inclusive behavior, and a customer-obsessed approach to building products.
-The 'One Microsoft' philosophy encourages cross-team collaboration over siloed thinking.
+Under Satya Nadella, Microsoft underwent a cultural transformation from a 'know-it-all' to a 'learn-it-all' company, built explicitly on Carol Dweck's growth-mindset research (the belief that abilities can be developed through dedication and hard work).
+The company moved away from stack ranking and internal competition toward collaboration, empathy, and continuous learning.
+As Nadella writes in Hit Refresh, the CEO is 'the curator of an organization's culture.'
+Microsoft prizes diverse perspectives, inclusive behavior, customer obsession, and a 'One Microsoft' ethos of cross-team collaboration over silos.

 Key Principles

-Evidence of growth mindset — learning from failures, seeking feedback, and continuously improving
+Evidence of growth mindset — learning from failure, seeking feedback, and continuously improving

 Customer-focused accomplishments with measurable outcomes for end users or enterprise clients